RhodiumToad/pllua-ng/doc/pllua.md

 * Values of type `nil`, `boolean`, `number`, `string` are converted to corresponding json values

-* `Datum` values of type `numeric` convert to json numbers

-* `Datum` values of other types convert to json in the same way as they do in SQL; in particular, `jsonb` and `json` values are included directly, and values with casts to `jsonb` have those casts respected

 * Values of other types that possess a `__tostring` metamethod are converted to strings